 Vacant homes and apartments are a significant characteristic of this neighborhood.
 In fact, with 40.1% of the residential real estate vacant, the Islandview neighborhood claims the distinction of having a higher vacancy rate than 97.7% of the neighborhoods in America.
 This can either be because much of the property is seasonally occupied, like in many vacation areas, or that much of the real estate is more permanently abandoned.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Islandview neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Islandview neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 61.1% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 96.4% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.